digitalmachines/digitalmachines/README.md

 I'm John, a full stack web developer & software engineer.
 Below you can see some of the projects I've worked on.

-I have used HTML, CSS, Javascript, React, Node.js, and other technologies to create some of these projects.
+I have used Javascript, React, Node.js, and other technologies to create some of these projects.

 Most of the back-ends have been built in Node.js.
 Most front-ends have been built in React.